ethersphere/swarm-guide/contents/pss.rst

 2. ``Topic`` - an arbitrary 4 byte word (``0x0000`` is reserved for ``raw`` messages).

-3. ``Address``- destination (fully or partially specified swarm overlay address) to use for deterministic routing.
+3. ``Address``- destination (fully or partially specified Swarm overlay address) to use for deterministic routing.

    The registration returns a key id which is used to refer to the stored key in subsequent operations.